 Students are strongly encouraged to APPLY EARLY for this program.
 Kansai Gaidai operates on a rolling admissions basis, and the program often reaches maximum capacity prior to the stated deadline.
 Students who are Japanese minors/majors are required to meet with Dr. Seth Goss (firstname.lastname@example.org) prior to applying.

-This program is open to all majors, but may be particularly suitable to students with academic interest in the Japanese, East Asian Studies, International Studies, and related areas.
+This program is open to all majors, but may be particularly suitable to students with academic interest in the Japanese language, Japan Studies, East Asian Studies, International Studies, and related areas.